 Request for Applications

-Those seeking membership are not required to submit formal applications to the local COTP.
-Because there is an obligation to ensure that a specific number of members have the prerequisite maritime security experience, however, the COTP encourages the submission of resumes highlighting experience in the maritime and security industries.
+Those seeking membership are not required to submit formal applications to the local Captain of the Port, however, because we do have an obligation to ensure that a specific number of members have the prerequisite maritime security experience, we encourage the submission of resumes highlighting experience in the maritime and security industries.

 In support of the USCG policy on gender and ethnic nondiscrimination, we encourage qualified women and men of all racial and ethnic groups to apply.

 End Supplemental Information

 J.C.
 O'Connor III,

 Captain, U.S. Coast Guard, Federal Maritime Security Coordinator Boston.